-- co-ordination of participation by athletes and teams at Scottish Disability Sport National sports events - a regular newsletter detailing recent news and achievement and highlighting forthcoming events - information on coaching and training opportunities and access to coach education courses, as well as supporting UK Disability Inclusion Training - provide support to established and developing clubs in the local area. - provide grant aid for athletes, clubs, coaches and volunteers where appropriate.
+- a Lothian wide programme of competitive and participatory events in selected sports, for both school aged and senior athletes. - co-ordination of participation by athletes and teams at Scottish Disability Sport National sports events, - a regular newsletter detailing recent news and achievement and highlighting forthcoming events, - information on coaching and training opportunities and access to coach education courses, as well as supporting UK Disability Inclusion Training, - provide support to established and developing clubs in the local area, - provide grant aid for athletes, clubs, coaches and volunteers where appropriate.

-If you have any questions ६ 07885 549 173 or Email: ☎ admin⊚ lothiandisabilitysport.co.uk
+If you have any questions \$\square\$ 07885 549 173 or Email: ■ admin@ lothiandisabilitysport.co.uk